 It is also necessary to follow the guidelines when looking for medicinal plants that could be turned into medications.
 Product safety testing requires an understanding of the drug toxicity processes in order to establish a foundation for drug risk evaluation [2].

-The perennial plant Sonchus wightianus is a member of the Asteraceae family.
+The perennial plant Sonchus wightianus DC. is a member of the Asteraceae family.
 At an elevation of 600–2,500 meters, it is dispersed over Nepal, India, Afghanistan, Pakistan, and Sri Lanka.
 It's perennial plant with milky, unpleasant juice and stems that are hollow.
 The prickly edges and pointy lobes of the alternating leaves vary in size.
 The vivid yellow blossoms bloom from June to September.
 It goes by the indigenous name Ban raayo or Dudhe, but it is popularly known as Sow Thistle.

 There have been many reports of pharmacological activities related to the genus Sonchus.
 Indian village tribes make earaches from the leaves of S. wightianus.
 [3].
 This diuretic herb is beneficial for persistent fevers.
-There have been reports of antibacterial and antimotility effects from its leaves.
+There have been reports of antibacterial, antioxidant and antimotility effects from its leaves.
 To treat diarrhoea, a teaspoon of the root decoction two times a day is used.
 Pulverized leaves can be applied immediately to small incisions to stop bleeding.
 Boils and abscesses are treated with leaves.
 Scientists have discovered that the plants belonging to the Sonchus family possess anti-aging, antioxidant, anti-tumor, and antidiabetic properties.
 Different Sonchus species parts are employed in yellowing of the skin, hearing loss, gout, cough, bronchitis, vision problems, throat infection and appendicitis, according to ethnobotanical knowledge [4].

 Despite the fact this specific plant has numerous advantages, its reliability is unknown [2].
 Before botanicals or medications are utilized as medicines, their safety must be established.
 Conducting tests for toxicity in suitable models of animals is a crucial step in assuring the safety of pharmaceuticals; acute toxicity investigations are merely one of several toxicity studies that are employed.
 Our research's main objective was to assess the extract for adverse consequences prior to using them for uses that the general public would find significant [5].